jbenlind/jbenlind.github.io/README.txt

-Read Only by HTML5 UP
+Highlights by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-Just a super simple single-page responsive template built for personal sites and portfolios (although it'd definitely work for other stuff too).
-Includes a contact form, pre-styled elements, and Sass sources.
+Just a fun little single pager I whipped up to test out my new scroll events plugin (github.com/ajlkn/jquery.scrollex).
+Clean, simple, fully responsive, and loaded with all the usual pre-styled elements.
+Enjoy :)

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.